crankbird/artisanal-intelligence.info/_posts/2025-04-15-visualising-the-future.md

 image: /assets/images/visualising-the-future/media/media/image10.png # Default image used in previews or cards
 ---

-# Predicting the future via trend visualisation.
+# Predicting the future via trend visualisation using The Magic Roundabout™ schematic

 ## Intro